SeanKilleen/seankilleen.github.io/_posts/2024-03-27-beautiful-net-test-reports-using-github-actions.md

 ## Roll the Credits

-I am continually amazed at what can be accomplished by GitHub Actions thanks to smart and talented people who have chosen to share with the community.
+I am continually amazed at what can be accomplished by GitHub Actions thanks to creative and talented people who have chosen to share with the community.
 A reminder that I didn't use a single custom piece of code in this example; it was all GitHub Actions provided by others.
 That blows my mind.

 * [ReportGenerator-GitHub-Action](https://github.com/danielpalme/ReportGenerator-GitHub-Action) by [Daniel Palme](https://github.com/sponsors/danielpalme) allows us to combine our coverage reports into a lovely Cobertura report file.
 * [CodeCoverageSummary](https://github.com/irongut/CodeCoverageSummary) by [irongut](https://github.com/sponsors/irongut) generates the great markdown from our coverage files